storyblok/field-type-examples/slider/README.md

 yarn build
 ```

-4. Copy the contents of `dist/main.js` into the field type editor.
+4. Copy the contents of `dist/main.js` into the field plugin editor.
 5. Save
 6. Publish